Skip to content

 In response to this growing concern, the U.S. Preventive Services Task Force (USPSTF) recently lowered the recommended age for general screening from 50 to 45.
 This change aims to catch colorectal cancer earlier in younger adults in order to improve survival rates.

 Although colonoscopy may immediately come to mind as the standard screening technique for colorectal cancer, many other options exist for age-appropriate average risk screening.
-Some less invasive screening alternatives include the fecal immunochemical test (FIT), combination hemoglobin immunoassay, stool DNA tests like Cologuard®, and CT colonography.
+Some less invasive screening alternatives include the fecal immunochemical test (FIT), combination hemoglobin immunoassay and stool DNA tests like Cologuard®, and CT colonography.
 According to McKnight, utilizing any of these options could be lifesaving.

 “The best screening test for the patient is the one that actually gets done,” he said.